-Investing in People offers defined expectations and definitions of success customised to your business and internal processes, to maximise the use of human capital.
-Read more about Investing in People options:
+Thus, Investing in People offers defined expectations and definitions of success customised to your business and internal processes, to maximise the use of human capital. iiP supports the following Investing in People options:

 If you wish to know more about competency frameworks, the foundation of our Investing in People system, please go on and read here:

-Investing in People has been built to support the development of the most important resource – “The Human Capital”, who is essential for the continuing success of your organisation.
+Most importantly, Investing in People is to support the development of the most important resource – “The Human Capital”, who is essential for the continuing success of your organisation.

-Investing in People ensures that all employees are targeted on achieving results that best serve the strategic objective of your organisation.
+Investing in People ensures that all employees focus on achieving results that best serve the strategic objective of your organisation.
 Therefore, iiP encourages your staff to developing competencies, skills and knowledge that meet current and future needs.

-Competencies refer to skills, knowledge and attitudes that lead to successful performance on a certain job under a certain organisational setting.
-Competency requirements evolve over time driven by changes in organisation, customer base and characteristics of products and services offered to these customers etc. For each competency, there is a description of what it means in practice and effective behaviours.
+Firstly, competencies refer to skills, knowledge and attitudes that lead to successful performance on a certain job under a certain organisational setting.
+E.g., competency requirements evolve over time driven by changes in organisation, customer base and characteristics of products and services offered to these customers etc. And, for each competency, there is a description of what it means in practice and effective behaviours.

-While indicators of behaviour are not designed to be comprehensive, they aim to provide a greater understanding and consistency about what is expected from individuals in an organisational setting.
+While indicators of behaviour will not be comprehensive, they aim to provide a greater understanding and consistency about expectations on individuals in an organisational setting.
 More importantly, supervisors can use these behavioural indicators in guiding staff members to identify potential areas for improvement.

 A typical competency framework outlines core competencies, leadership competencies and functional competencies.

-Core competencies are usually derived from values an organisation wishes to embark.
+Core competencies are usually linked to values an organisation wishes to embark.
 Therefore, core competencies apply to all members in an organisation.
 They are often rather about attitude (right hand leg in figure 2) and mindset than about knowledge and skills.

-Leadership Competencies are those characteristics supervisors, managers and leaders in an organisation need in order to succeed with their organisational unit.
+Leadership competencies are those characteristics supervisors, managers and leaders in an organisation need in order to succeed with their organisational unit.
 Therefore, these competencies only apply to staff with people responsibility.
-Leadership competencies are usually a mix of knowledge and skills (left hand leg in figure 2) and attitudes (right hand leg in figure 2).
+Hence, leadership competencies are usually a mix of knowledge and skills (left hand leg in figure 2) and attitudes (right hand leg in figure 2).

-Functional Competencies are sets of knowledge, skills and attitudes that are tailored for performing in certain functions.
+Functional competencies are sets of knowledge, skills and attitudes that focus on performing in certain functions.
 They only apply to staff within these functional areas at different levels.
 Therefore, functional Competencies are typically knowledge and skills based.

-Not all competencies are the same in the sense that certain competencies are more easily developed than others.
-Generally, the more a competency represents personal characteristics that are primarily inherent or learned early in life, the more difficult it is to develop.
+Not all competencies are the same in the sense that it is easier to develop certain competencies than others.
+Generally, the more a competency represents personal characteristics that are primarily inherent or learned early in life, the more difficult it is its development.

-While no person is expected to have all of the skills required to perform a particular job, over time this person should be able to gain a broad range of skills which will enable him to make a valuable contribution in his area of work.
+While no person needs to have all of the skills required to perform a particular job, over time this person should gain a broad range of skills which will enable him to make a valuable contribution in his area of work.